Take a peek at some of the Baltimore farmers markets favored by locals and visitors alike:

 Saturdays, May through November, 7:30 a.m. - 12:30 p.m.

 Outdoor, waterfront shopping for local, farm-fresh items in Historic Fell's Point is reminiscent of decades past when the original farmers market was in existence (the original stall numbers can still be seen etched into the curbs surrounding Broadway Square).
 You'll find fresh produce as well as delectable bites to eat here - including paninis, crepes and quesadillas.

 Sundays, April through December, 7 a.m. - 12 p.m.

 While strolling through Maryland's largest producers-only market, you’ll revel at the sight of a vast quantity of foods, including crisp fruits and vegetables, poultry, seafood, beef, pork, and other meats, fresh baked goods, flavorful herbs and organically raised and produced milk and dairy products.
 The bazaar also offers shoppers a variety of unique crafts and collectibles.

-The BMI Farmers Market offers a convenient place to purchase fresh local foods and buy artisan items not available in stores.
+The Baltimore Museum of Industry Farmers Market offers a convenient place to purchase fresh local foods and buy artisan items not available in stores.
 The market features fruits and vegetables; meat and poultry; milk, ice cream and butter; plants and cut flowers; and a wide variety of artisan goods.
 Market shoppers can also enjoy fun bonuses, such as live music, demonstrations, kids' activities and giveaways.

 Druid Hill Park lies at the heart of Baltimore City and made history by being one of the first public parks in America.
-Every Wednesday, the Druid Hill Farmers Market will feature fresh produce from area farmers, food and unique crafts from local vendors.
-As a bonus, the Conservatory and Botanic Gardens extends their hours on Wednesdays from 10 a.m. to 7 p.m.
+Every Wednesday, the Druid Hill Farmers Market features fresh produce from area farmers, food and unique crafts from local vendors.
+As a bonus, the Conservatory and Botanic Gardens extend their hours on Wednesdays from 10 a.m. to 7 p.m.